Toki, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Ensure that you pick the right type.
-Most adapters that you can buy are just plugs and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. It's important that you pick the correct kind.
+A lot of adapters available online are just plug changers and require your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most countries.

 • Power bank for devices